Reasoning Shift: How Context Silently Shortens LLM Reasoning: Experiments

 \end{itemize}

-For our main experiment, we evaluate the following models on a IMOAnswerBench \citep{imobench}: Qwen3.5-27B \citep{qwen35blog}, GPT-OSS-120B \citep{gpt-oss}, Gemini 3 Flash Preview \citet{gemini3}, and Kimi K2 Thinking \citep{kimik2thinking}.
+For our main experiments, we evaluate the following models on a IMOAnswerBench \citep{imobench} and GPQA-Diamond~\cite{rein2023gpqagraduatelevelgoogleproofqa}: Qwen3.5-27B \citep{qwen35blog}, GPT-OSS-120B \citep{gpt-oss}, Gemma 4 31B \citep{gemma4}, Gemini 3 Flash Preview \citet{gemini3}, and Kimi K2 Thinking \citep{kimik2thinking}.
+Please refer to Appendix \ref{app:lcb_code_experiment} for additional experiments on coding benchmark.
 For each model, we report both accuracy and the amount of reasoning tokens generated.
-We use Gemini 3 Pro Preview \citet{gemini3} as a judge for automatic evaluation.
+IMOAnswerBench consists of 400 Olympiad-level math problems with short verifiable answers (including mathematical expressions): we use Gemini 3.1 Pro Preview \citet{gemini3} with an original prompt for AnswerAutoGrader\citep{imobench} as a judge for automatic evaluation.
+For GPQA-Diamond, we report results averaged across 2 runs.

-For \textbf{Subtask} scenario, model solves two independent problems within the same query - we report average accuracy of solving both problems and the amount of reasoning tokens divided by two, representing the average amount of reasoning tokens spent on a single task.
+For Subtask scenario, model solves two independent problems within the same query - we construct the inputs in a way that each task is given once as a first task and once as a second task.
+We report average accuracy of solving both problems and the amount of reasoning tokens divided by two, representing the average amount of reasoning tokens spent on a single task.

-Please refer to Appendix \ref{app:exp_details} for further details on experiment setup.
+Please refer to Appendix~\ref{app:exp_details} for additional details on the experimental setup and to Appendix~\ref{app:lcb_code_experiment} for additional evaluation on code generation tasks.